Achieving the American Bar Association's Pedagogy Mandate: Empowerment in the Midst of a 'Perfect Storm'

 Abstract

 The ABA’s Section of Legal Education and Admissions to the Bar adopted new law school accreditation standards in 2014.
-These new standards articulate a pedagogy mandate that marks a “quantum shift” in our educational philosophy, moving our center from what is delivered to students to what students take away from their educational experience.
+These standards articulate a pedagogy mandate that marks a “quantum shift” in our educational philosophy, moving our center from what is delivered to students to what students take away from their educational experience.

 The legal community has relied on the NRC’s expertise for decades, in a wide range of fields, but the author believes this is the first time NRC expertise has been brought to bear in this context.
 The NRC is credited for its ability to bring the legal and scientific communities together and to make scientific theories accessible.
 In this way, the framework is a useful tool for law professors, especially those who are trained attorneys rather than certified educators, and improves the current state of our pedagogy scholarship by placing existing assessment and learning outcomes work in the broader context of modern learning theory and instructional design.